BillWaller/C-Menu/README.md

 and executables run in a controlled environment, reducing the chances of unexpected behavior due to differing shell environments.
 RSH forks and waits for its spawn to complete before returning control to the calling program.
-When executed under CMenu's signal handler, it catches and displays the exit status of the command, allowing for better error handling.
+When executed under **C-Menu**'s signal handler, it catches and displays the exit status of the command, allowing for better error handling.
 Instead of using su -c or sudo to run commands as root, you can use rsh -c to achieve the same result in a more streamlined manner.
 You can literally have root